obibaadoma/PotfolioMic/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.

-To get a local copy up and running, follow these steps.
+> In order to run this project you need:

+VS Code editor
 ### Prerequisites

-In order to run this project you need:

 To get a local copy up and running follow these simple example steps.